kingsdigitallab/kdl-vqa/README.md

 BVQA has a `build` action to create a python virtual environment and install all dependencies automatically.

-The first time the script runs it will download the visual language model that answers the questions.
+The first time the script runs it will download the vision language model that answers the questions.
 Currently, this is [moondream2](https://github.com/vikhyat/moondream) because it's light, fast & performs generally well and is well maintained.

 ## Usage